-There are a couple different reasons why you can develop polyhydramnios.
+There are a couple of different reasons why you can develop polyhydramnios.
 Usually, the first thing your doctor will check is your gestational diabetes results.
 Having GD typically increases your risk for polyhydramnios and for having a large baby.

 Another reason is that your baby is anemic.
-This has nothing to do with your anemia however, which I found very interesting.
+This has nothing to do with your anemia, however, which I found very interesting.
 Your doctor will have an ultrasound performed to check your baby’s brain for anemia.

 The last two common reasons are an esophageal issue that can’t typically be seen on ultrasound.
 Or the best one, no reason at all, your body is just doing it.
 I have fallen into the last category until little man arrives.

 If you have polyhydramnios, your doctor’s appointments will increase dramatically.
 I have to alternate between seeing a high risk maternal fetal medicine doctor and my regular obstetrician twice a week until I deliver.
 Within these appointments my weight is watched closely, I have multiple ultrasounds to check my fluid levels, growth ultrasounds, and have twice weekly non-stress tests.
 Believe me, my calendar blew up with appointments.

 Is polyhydramnios dangerous?